vinay7330/Automate_worklogs_from_sheets_to_jira/README.md

 Automate posting worklogs to Jira from a structured Google Sheet using Python and the Google Sheets API.

 ## ✅ Prerequisites
+- Python3 should be installed in the machine
 - Jira account Personal Access Token (PAT)
 - Google account with access to the target Google Sheet
 - Should be connected to JTG's VPN (I outside office)